Green Mission Statement:

 – Bags for garbage disposal are a biodegradable, compostable plastic meeting ASTM D6400 standards.

-- Monitor the water quality of Island Lake to ensure a healthy habitat for aquatic vegetation and wildlife, ranging from moose to cutthroat trout and bald eagles.
+– Use third party service provider to monitor the water quality of Island Lake to ensure a healthy habitat for aquatic vegetation and wildlife, ranging from moose to cutthroat trout and bald eagles.

 – Facilitate the work of scientists in the Elk Valley generally and more specifically in Cedar Valley.